vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 This is what an inventory document looks like in SAP:
 ![image](/assets/2025-09-16/010.png)

-In SAP, we use the `MI01` transaction to create a new inventory document.
-Normally, the next step is for warehouse staff to do an inventory count, and then use the `MI05` transaction to enter the numbers into the inventory document.
-But we'll build an applciation to replace the `MI05` step and submit the inventory numbers directly to SAP.
+Normally, after the warehouse staff to do an inventory count, they use the `MI05` transaction to manually enter the new numbers into the appropriate inventory document.
+Our Peakboard application will replace the `MI05` step and submit the inventory numbers directly to SAP.

+### Inventory BAPIs

 SAP provides a set of BAPIs to process inventory documents:
 * `BAPI_MATPHYSINV_GETDETAIL` returns all the items in an inventory document.